Where the beer is best!

 - Before and during World War 2, there were Gracie Fields and George Formby.
 The latter was the subject of a hilarious Peter Sellers sketch, the All-England George Formby Championship.

-- DC's vocalist, Brian Johnson.
-Before AC/DC, he was in a band called Geordie.
+- AC/DC's vocalist, Brian Johnson, is from Gateshead on Tyneside.
+Before AC-DC, he was in a band called Geordie.

 - Space, from Liverpool.